Physalis or Peruvian groundcherry is a plant that offers cute, tasty fruits.

 - Hull – the calyx that protects the fruit is a delicate violet color with veins of green.

-- Productivity – This very popular Mexican fruit thrives under its warm sun and can be harvested starting in August.
+- Productivity – This very popular Mexican fruit thrives under its warm sun.
+Ready for harvest starting in August.

 Learn more about physalis

-The name comes from the Greek root word physalis which means bladder, due to the resemblance of the calyx to that organ.
+The name comes from the Greek root word physalis which means bladder.
+This is due to the calyx, which looks like that organ.

-Physalis contains high levels of vitamins A, B and especially C, it is also a surprisingly rich source of beta-carotene when fully ripe.
+Physalis contains high levels of vitamins A, B and especially C. It is also a rich source of beta-carotene when fully ripe.

 Smart tip about physalis

-Fertilizer will help if your soil is poor and you wish to maximize the harvest.
+Fertilizer will help if your soil is poor and you wish to increase the harvest.